darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/how-to/production.md

 When the plan has been applied you MUST open your droplet in a browser to finish configuring.
 If you skip this it's a security risk.
 Newer versions of Dokku allow you to skip this but at time of writing this is not possible.

-## 5. First-run dokku configuration
+## 5. First-run dokku web configuration

 In the main screen you will see that terraform has already set up the ssh certificate.